 1. This case arises out of the arbitrary detention, brutal torture, and extrajudicial killing of Víctor Lidio Jara Martinez (hereinafter "Víctor Jara"), a widely popular Chilean folk singer and democratic activist in his country, whose music and political beliefs the Chilean military dictatorship of General Augusto Pinochet Ugarte (hereinafter "General Pinochet") viewed as a threat to its fledgling regime.
-The defendant, Pedro Barrientos Núñez (hereinafter "Defendant" or "Lieutenant Barrientos"), now a US citizen, who not only led, with other Chilean army officers, the arbitrary detention and brutal torture of Víctor Jara, but also personally participated in the execution of Víctor Jara on or about September 15, 1973 and then ordered his subordinates to repeatedly shoot Víctor Jara's corpse.
+The defendant, Pedro Barrientos Núñez (hereinafter "Defendant" or "Lieutenant Barrientos"), now a US citizen, participated in the arbitrary detention and brutal torture of Víctor Jara before killing, conspiring to kill, and/or causing his subordinates and/or others to kill Víctor Jara on or about September 15, 1973.
 Defendant acted under color of state authority and his acts were, among other things, committed in violation of United States law and the law of nations.